-ePropulsion Pod Drive 6.0 Evo electric pod motor 6 kW
+ePropulsion Pod Drive 6.0 Evo electric pod motor 6 kW including remote control

-ePropulsion Pod Drive 6.0 Evo electric pod motor 6 kW
+ePropulsion Pod Drive 6.0 Evo electric pod motor 6 kW including remote control

-Can be viewed working in our showroom.
+Can be viewed in operation in our showroom.

 The Pod Drive 6.0 Evo from ePropulsion has the following advantages:

-- Space-saving (not in the boat)
+- Space-saving (not inside the boat)

-- Silently
+- Silent

 - Maintenance-free